playcanvas/developer.playcanvas.com/content/en/user-manual/animation/anim-state-graph-assets.md

     </tr>
 </tbody></table>

 It is possible to create multiple transitions between two animation states, which have different values and conditions set.
-The priority of these transitions can be reordered in the transition inspector after selecting a transitions arrow in the graph.
+The priority of these transitions can be reordered in the transition inspector after selecting a transition's arrow in the graph.
 The priority order determines which transition will be used by the state graph if multiple transitions have their conditions met.

 ### Parameters